 Both species can grow larger in quality populations.

 Differential features (smallmouth bass vs largemouth bass):

-The two species are quite similar in appearance but they can be distinguished by the following;
+The two species are quite similar in appearance but you can tell them apart by the following distinguishing features;

 Largemouth - the largemouth bass aka black bass, green trout, bucket mouth, largie to name a few, is generally olive greenish in color with dark blotches on its side that form a horizontal stripe on both sides of the fish.
 The belly and lower sides are white.

 Smallmouth - the smallmouth bass aka brown bass, smallie, brownie, bronze bass to name a few, on the other hand, is brownish green in color hence the name bronze bass.
 The smallmouth bass has dark blotches on its sides that form into dark vertical stripes rather than the horizontal band of the largemouth bass.